tsaad-dev/drafts/te-ns/draft-ietf-teas-ns.md

 ### Slice Policy Edge Nodes

-Slice policy edge nodes sit at the boundary of a network slice provider network and receive traffic that requires steering over network resources specific to a slice policy.
-These edge nodes are responsible for identifying slice policy specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g. implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which slice policy it can be steered.
+Slice policy edge nodes sit at the boundary of a network slice provider network and receive traffic that requires steering over network resources specific to a slice aggregate.
+These edge nodes are responsible for identifying slice aggregate specific traffic flows by possibly inspecting multiple fields from inbound packets (e.g. implementations may inspect IP traffic's network 5-tuple in the IP and transport protocol headers) to decide on which slice policy it can be steered.

 Network slice ingress nodes may condition the inbound traffic at network boundaries in accordance with the requirements or rules of each service's SLAs.
 The requirements and rules for network slice services are set using mechanisms which are outside the scope of this document.

-When data plane slice policy is applied, the slice policy ingress boundary nodes are responsible for adding a suitable SS onto packets that belong to specific slice policy.
-In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same slice policy.
+When data plane slice policy is applied, the slice policy ingress boundary nodes are responsible for adding a suitable SS onto packets that belong to specific slice aggregate.
+In addition, edge nodes MAY mark the corresponding Diffserv CS to differentiate between different types of traffic carried over the same slice aggregate.

 ### Slice Policy Interior Nodes

-A slice policy interior node receives slice traffic and MAY be able to identify the packets belonging to a specific slice policy by inspecting the SS field carried inside each packet, or by inspecting other fields within the packet that may identify specific flows belonging to a specific slice policy.
+A slice policy interior node receives slice traffic and MAY be able to identify the packets belonging to a specific slice aggregate by inspecting the SS field carried inside each packet, or by inspecting other fields within the packet that may identify the traffic streams that belong to a specific slice aggregate.
 For example when data plane slice policy is applied, interior nodes can use the SS carried within the packet to apply the corresponding S-PHB forwarding behavior.
-Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB within the slice policy, and allow differentiation of forwarding treatments for packets forwarded over the same slice policy network resources.
+Nodes within the network slice provider network may also inspect the Diffserv CS within each packet to apply a per Diffserv class PHB within the slice policy, and allow differentiation of forwarding treatments for packets forwarded over the same slice aggregate network resources.

 ### Slice Policy Incapable Nodes

-Packets that belong to a slice policy may need to traverse nodes that are slice policy incapable.
+Packets that belong to a slice aggregate may need to traverse nodes that are slice policy incapable.
 In this case, several options are possible to allow the slice traffic to continue to be forwarded over such devices and be able to resume the slice policy forwarding treatment once the traffic